kyaiooiayk/MLOps-Machine-Learning-Operations/README.md

 - Argo workflow
 - Azure databricks
 - [[Apache Airflow](https://airflow.apache.org/) | [Notes](https://github.com/kyaiooiayk/MLOps-Machine-Learning-Operations/tree/master/tutorials/Airflow)] Apache is a very mature and popular option initially developed to orchestrate data engineering and extract-transform-load (ETL) pipelines for analytics workloads.
 Airflow has expanded into the machine-learning space as a viable pipeline orchestrator.
-- Apache Beam
+- Apache Beam is an open source tool for defining and executing data-processing jobs.
 - **Kubeflow Pipelines** is an orchestration subsystem built on Kubernetes that includes an orchestration subsystem called Kubeflow Pipelines.
 - [[MLeap](https://github.com/combust/mleap) | Notes] It allows data scientists and engineers to deploy machine learning pipelines from Spark and Scikit-learn to a portable format and execution engine.
 MLeap is a common serialisation format and execution engine for machine learning pipelines.
 - [[Prefect](https://www.prefect.io/) | [Notes](https://github.com/kyaiooiayk/MLOps-Machine-Learning-Operations/tree/master/tutorials/Prefect)]
 - MLFlow is an open source project that offers experiment tracking and multiframe‐work support including Apache Spark, but limited workflow support.
 If you need a lightweight, simple way to track experiments and run simple workflows, this may be a good choice.
 - Kubeflow
 - [[Tensorflow Serving](https://www.tensorflow.org/tfx/guide/serving) | [Notes](https://github.com/kyaiooiayk/MLOps-Machine-Learning-Operations/blob/master/tutorials/TensorFlowServing.md)]
 - AWS SageMaker
 - Tensor Flow Extended (TFX) is an open source collection of Python libraries used within a pipeline orchestrator such as Kubeflow Pipelines, Apache Airflow, and MLflow.
-To scale, tune, and manage TFX beyond a single node, we should understand Apache Beam, which powers TFX’s distributed data processing.
 ***

 ## Data validation